Charry2014/ai-catflap/README.md

 There are many things that can go wrong, but creating the `log` and `recording` directories should be easy to fix.

 ## Monitoring
 As with all installed control devices some monitoring will be needed to detect faults.
+This is a manual effort, with some automation possible.

 1. Logging - all events from the control code are logged.
 These logs are quite noisy but detailed and could be uploaded to a logging service such as Grafana for better visibility.
-2. Recordings - images are recorded of the cats comings and goings, with their classifications from the Tensor Flow Lite model
+2. Recordings - images are recorded of the cats comings and goings, with their classifications from the Tensor Flow Lite model.
+See discussion below.
 3. Message Sequence Diagrams generated from the logs - these are not classic message sequence diagrams but the [PlantUML](https://plantuml.com/sequence-diagram) engine is (mis)used to draw an informative diagram of what happens in a log.
 See `puml/main.py` for more.
 4. Status Webpage - to-do but coming soon - the Pi hosts a webpage that shows the camera stream, the tail of the logfile, and the last evaluation result.
+This can then be hosted in, for example, a [Home Assistant](https://www.home-assistant.io/) dashboard, for example.

 These are future extensions.

+### Recorded Images
+In its normal operation the Python scripting will record all images that are classified into the `recording` directory.
+These can then be reviewed for false detections and a new model trained.
+This can be done by mapping the directory onto an NFS share visible over the LAN or by using VNC to connect to the Pi and view directly in the host, or likely many other ways.
+Either way, these recorded images are a good source of new training data to improve the model.

 # How Does It Work